frankframework/frank-manual/docs/source/testing/larva/services.rst

    .. include:: ../../snippets/Frank2Hermes/v520/scenario01AddInclude.txt

 Next, you will write a Hermes-formatted address request to your system-under-test "Frank2Hermes".
 This is message 1 in the figure to the bottom of the previous subsection :ref:`testingLarvaStubbing`.
-To the top of that subsection, you already saw an example Hermes-formatted address request.
+To the top of that subsection in Figure 1, you already saw an example Hermes-formatted address request.
 Please continue as follows:

 7. Create file ``Frank2Manual/tests/hermesBridge/scenario01/hermesAddressRequest.xml``.
 #.
-Fill it with the example Hermes-formatted address request you find in subsection :ref:`testingLarvaStubbing`.
+Fill it with the text of Figure 1 of subsection :ref:`testingLarvaStubbing`.
 #.
 Extend your file ``scenario01.properties`` as shown:

    .. include:: ../../snippets/Frank2Hermes/v525/scenario01Message1.txt

 You see a new syntax here that needs explanation.
 The file you are writing appears to the right of the ``=`` sign.
-The property name before the ``=`` sign has to: a) command that the mentioned file is to be written; b) specify the service that has to do the writing; and c) specify when the write has to happen.
+The property name before the ``=`` sign has to: (a) command that the mentioned file is to be written; (b) specify the service that has to do the writing; and (c) specify when the write has to happen.
 Point (c) is expressed by the first word ``step1``.
 Point (b) is pressed by the next two words ``adapter.toConscience``.
 Point (a) is expressed by the last word ``write``.

 You will continue with message 2 of the figure of subsection :ref:`testingLarvaStubbing`.
 Now a message is coming from your system-under-test, and you have to ``read`` this message.
 The ``read`` command compares the read text with the file mentiond to the right of the ``=`` sign.
 You test here that "Frank2Hermes" transforms a Hermes address request correctly into a Conscience address request.
 The reading has to be done by service ``stub.conscience`` and it is ``step2`` of your scenario.
 Please continue as follows: